Divorce Lawyers for Men in California

 How do men choose the right divorce lawyer?

 And this is what this article is all about - not being "sold" on that nonsense.
-How can you tell facts and truth from fiction if you are a guy searching or a divorce lawyer?
+How can you tell facts and truth from fiction if you are a guy searching for a divorce lawyer?
 Here are some tips.

 Divorce lawyers for men and the "bias" sell